nguyenfilip/pa165-persistence/persistence-container/README.md

 ```

 **Task 09** Now you know that the cages collection is not loaded.
 To pass the assert you created you need to change the fetch type for the cages association to EAGER, do it and rerun the test.
 It will still fail because the test traverses all the pets in the cages.
-Fix this by adding eager fecth also on the that association.
+Fix this by adding eager fecth also on that association.

 **Task 10** Now the test eagerFetchTest passes.
 Answer these questions: How many queries are sent to the database?
 How many entities are retrieved from the database during this test?